Special Report: Immigration Enforcement Update, February 2008

 or anticipated criminal investigation of the subject employer.
 Moreover, administrative

-self-enforcing, meaning a recipient is not legally required
+subpoenas are not self-enforcing, meaning a recipient is not legally required

 to comply with the subpoena.
 Furthermore, DHS is supposed to include a $30 check